Skip to content

-DAFs are investment accounts operated and administered by nonprofit organizations (or “sponsors”) that provide individuals with a simple, flexible and tax-advantaged method for managing and maximizing charitable giving.
+Donor-advised funds (DAFs) have become the fastest-growing vehicles for charitable giving, bringing in billions of dollars in contributions each year.
+While they are operated and administered by nonprofit organizations (or “sponsors”), donors receive a simple, flexible and tax-advantaged method for managing and maximizing charitable giving.

 DAF sponsors invest and manage donors’ contributions, which grow tax-free outside of donors’ taxable estates, and make grants to donors’ favorite organizations and causes on the schedules donors set.
 In this sense, donors maintain the ability to direct how sponsors invest their assets, where they are distributed and when.
 When donors pass away, they may direct sponsoring organizations to distribute any remaining assets in full to the charities of their choice, or they may decide to keep the funds in place to create a legacy of giving for future generations.
 For the latter option, donors may divide their funds between their beneficiaries, allowing family members to support the charities that match their unique passions and values.